michelmansour/fb-power-rankings/README.md

 * __startYear__ - For cumulative power rankings, the year to start in
 * __startMonth__ - Start month for cumulative rankings
 * __startDate__ - Start day of month for cumulative rankings
+* __rankingsUrl__ - Where the rankings are hosted.
+Included in post to league message board.

 The script will use the supplied credentials to log in to your league, identified by the league ID and season ID, using cURL (see below).
 The login